-Rev. Rob Schouten read Ephesians 2:18-22 and led in prayer.
+Rev. Rob Schouten read Ephesians 2:18-22 and led in thanksgiving prayer for this development.

 Article 136 - GGRI (Reformed Churches in Indonesia)

 Committee 2 presented draft 1 of a report on the GGRI (Reformed Churches in Indonesia).
 The report was discussed.
 The committee took the report back for further consideration.